List of banned video games by country: Iran

-Iran typically bans any game that contains excessive violence, depicts cruelty, features strong sexual content, nudity, or portrays the Middle East negatively.

 1979 Revolution: Black Friday focuses on the Iranian Revolution of 1979 and was banned for presenting "false and distorted information" regarding the revolution, and for being anti-Iranian.

 ARMA 3 is banned due to the game's portrayal of a fictional faction, which includes Iran and is an enemy of NATO.

 Battlefield 3 is banned because it presented a fictional U.S. invasion on Iran.
 Even before the ban, many retail stores were removing copies of the game from their shelves.

 Clash of Clans is banned because it encourages violence, tribal war and is extensively addictive, as the government states.

 Call of Duty: Mobile's services were cancelled by developer Activision for unspecified reasons, but thought to involve United States sanctions against Iran.

 Pokémon Go is banned due to security reasons.

 Valkyrie Drive: Bhikkhuni is banned for excessively glorifying homosexuality and immoral values via eroge style animation.
 However, the ban does not extend to digital distributions.

 Iraq

-Fortnite and PlayerUnknown's Battlegrounds are banned in Iraq because of negative effects caused by some electronic games on the health, culture, and security of Iraqi society.
+PlayerUnknown's Battlegrounds was banned because of perceived negative effects caused by some electronic games on the health, culture, and security of Iraqi society.
+However, the ban is not in effect in Iraq anymore, reverted by a new prime ministerial ruling.
+In 2025, the game Roblox was banned after concerns of child safety and encouraging violence, and it happens after the Schlep Case that had shown attention to the cases to the attack of predators on minors on the platform.